martinbaumg/SAE-5.02-Tasko/README.md

 ## Getting Started

-To get started with Tasko, follow our [comprehensive installation and setup guide]() to make the most of its features.
+To get started with Tasko, follow our [comprehensive installation and setup guide](https://github.com/martinbaumg/SAE-5.02-Tasko/blob/main/BACKEND/docs/User%20Documentation.md) to make the most of its features.

-To get our application, follow [this link](https://tasko.totor.pro) for download.

 ## Contributing